 - Your own camp stove

-Breakfast and Lunch - everyone is on their own, but collaboration is encouraged!
+Breakfast - Everyone is on their own, but collaboration is encouraged!

-Dinner - Big communal feasts every night!
-There will be at least one huge one-pot dish every night which is supplemented by the rest of the community making their favorite dishes to share.
-We try in many cases to keep vegetables and meat separate, and communicate about allergens such as gluten, nuts, etc to make sure as many people as people can eat most if not all of the food!
-There is no direction as to genre of food - yet all six previous years have had complete and nutritious meals of dazzling variety and brilliance and we expect this will continue in 2017 at the ranch.
-Bring the ingrediants to make your favorite food and everyone will share everything and feel wonderful.
+Lunch and Dinner - Big communal feasts!
+We try in many cases to keep vegetables and meat separate, and communicate about allergens such as gluten, nuts, etc to make sure as many people can eat most if not all of the food!
+There is no direction as to genre of food - yet all seven previous years have had complete and nutritious meals of dazzling variety and brilliance and we expect this will continue in 2018 at the ranch.
+Bring the ingredients to make your favorite food and everyone will share everything and feel wonderful.
+You are not required to cook for every meal, but you should plan on cooking or learning about cooking as often as you are willing.
+No one has ever gone hungry at Rustic Roots.

 Midnight Snack - Typically leans towards sausages cooked over the fire, but a vegetarian just might start a new trend this year.
 What'll it be?
 Think fast and easy so you can get back to playing music.